- Message From The President

 November 4, 2006 marked the 200th anniversary of the birth of Fr.
 Samuel Mazzuchelli, OP, founder of the community of Dominican sisters of Sinsinawa, WI and of St. Clara Academy, the school that grew into Dominican University.
 To celebrate this momentous anniversary, we prepared a brief history of our community’s first leader.

-Dominican University is accredited by the North Central Association of Colleges and Secondary Schools as a baccalaureate and master’s degree granting institution.
+Dominican University is accredited by the Higher Learning Commission of the North Central Association as a baccalaureate and master’s degree granting institution.
 The Master of Library and Information Science program is accredited by the American Library Association.
 The accounting and business administration programs in the School of Business are accredited by the Association of Collegiate Business Schools and Programs.
 The Graduate School of Social Work is accredited by the Commission on Accreditation of the Council on Social Work Education.
 The university is approved by the Illinois State Board of Education, the Illinois Department of Registration and Education, and the State Approving Agency for Veterans Affairs.
 The program in nutrition and dietetics has development accreditation from the Commission on Accreditation for Dietetics Education.